mate-csomos/dti-alps-calculation/README.md

 # dti-alps-calculation
+This repository describes the calculation of DTI-ALPS, introduced by Taoka et al. 2017 via two method: skeletonization method and the improved, reoriented method, introduced by Tatekawa et al. 2023.
-This script is used to calculate the DTI-ALPS, introduced by Taoka et al. 2017.
-This script is used after preprocessing DTI files (see good tutorial: https://andysbrainbook.readthedocs.io/en/latest/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.html) and running the complete FSL TBSS pipeline and tbss_non_FA on diffusivity files.
+The provided scripts can be used after preprocessing the DTI files (see good tutorial: https://andysbrainbook.readthedocs.io/en/latest/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.html) and running the complete FSL TBSS pipeline and tbss_non_FA on diffusivity files.
+Manual ROI selection is required for the skeletonization method.

 The following steps are recommended after preprocessing of the DTI images: